Abiogenesis: Hot springs

+Most branching phylogenies are thermophilic or hyperthermophilic, making it possible that LUCA and preceding lifeforms were similarly thermophilic.
+Hot springs are formed from the heating of groundwater by geothermal activity.
+This intersection allows for influxes of material from deep penetrating waters and from surface runoff that transports eroded continental sediments.
+Interconnected groundwater systems create a mechanism for distribution of life to wider area.

-Mulkidjanian and co-authors think that marine environments did not provide the ionic balance and composition universally found in cells, or the ions required by essential proteins and ribozymes, especially with respect to high K+/Na+ ratio, Mn2+, Zn2+ and phosphate concentrations.
-They argue that the only environments that mimic the needed conditions on Earth are hot springs similar to ones at Kamchatka.
-Mineral deposits in these environments under an anoxic atmosphere would have suitable pH (while current pools in an oxygenated atmosphere would not), contain precipitates of photocatalytic sulfide minerals that absorb harmful ultraviolet radiation, have wet-dry cycles that concentrate substrate solutions to concentrations amenable to spontaneous formation of biopolymers created both by chemical reactions in the hydrothermal environment, and by exposure to UV light during transport from vents to adjacent pools that would promote the formation of biomolecules.
+Mulkidjanian and co-authors argue that marine environments did not provide the ionic balance and composition universally found in cells, or the ions required by essential proteins and ribozymes, especially with respect to high K+/Na+ ratio, Mn2+, Zn2+ and phosphate concentrations.
+They argue that the only environments that do this are hot springs similar to ones at Kamchatka.
+Mineral deposits in these environments under an anoxic atmosphere would have suitable pH, contain precipitates of photocatalytic sulfide minerals that absorb harmful ultraviolet radiation, and have wet-dry cycles that concentrate substrate solutions enough for spontaneous formation of biopolymers created both by chemical reactions in the hydrothermal environment, and by exposure to UV light during transport from vents to adjacent pools.
 The hypothesized pre-biotic environments are similar to hydrothermal vents, with additional components that help explain peculiarities of the LUCA.

-A phylogenomic and geochemical analysis of proteins plausibly traced to the LUCA shows that the ionic composition of its intracellular fluid is identical at hot springs.
+A phylogenomic and geochemical analysis of proteins plausibly traced to the LUCA shows that the ionic composition of its intracellular fluid is identical to that of hot springs.
 The LUCA likely was dependent upon synthesized organic matter for its growth.
-Experiments show that RNA-like polymers can be synthesized in multiple wet-dry cycles and exposure to UV light.
-These polymers became encapsulated in vesicles after condensation, which would not happen in saltwater conditions because of the high concentrations of ionic solutes.
-A potential source of biomolecules at hot springs was transport by interplanetary dust particles, extraterrestrial projectiles, or atmospheric or geochemical synthesis.
-Hot spring fields could have been abundant at volcanic landmasses during the Hadean.
+Experiments show that RNA-like polymers can be synthesized in wet-dry cycling and UV light exposure.
+These polymers were encapsulated in vesicles after condensation.
+Potential sources of organics at hot springs might have been transport by interplanetary dust particles, extraterrestrial projectiles, or atmospheric or geochemical synthesis.
+Hot springs could have been abundant in volcanic landmasses during the Hadean.

-Clay

-The clay hypothesis was proposed by Graham Cairns-Smith in 1985.
-It postulates that complex organic molecules arose gradually on pre-existing, non-organic replication surfaces of silicate crystals in contact with an aqueous solution.
-The clay mineral montmorillonite has been shown to catalyze the polymerization of RNA in aqueous solution from nucleotide monomers, and the formation of membranes from lipids.
-In 1998, Hyman Hartman proposed that "the first organisms were self-replicating iron-rich clays which fixed carbon dioxide into oxalic acid and other dicarboxylic acids.
-This system of replicating clays and their metabolic phenotype then evolved into the sulfide rich region of the hot spring acquiring the ability to fix nitrogen.
-Finally phosphate was incorporated into the evolving system which allowed the synthesis of nucleotides and phospholipids."